oVirt/ovirt-site/source/release/3.5.5/index.html.md

  - /var/log/messages is spammed with hosted engine errors on RHEV-H 3.5.4
  - VDSM: Live merge fails after a disk containing a snapshot has been extended
  - [libvirt] incorrect XML restore on dehibernation path

+### oVirt DWH

+* Deadlock in user sync causes failures in collections and aggregation- unblock 3.5 users.

+### oVirt Reports

+* Network usage not displayed in br2a\\br10a and disk not displayed in br10a
+ - engine-setup deletes adhoc reports on upgrade

 ### Other packages updated